LiamJCates/Programming-Notes/C++/Types&Values/Classes/Inheritance.md

 When creating a class, instead of writing completely new data members and member functions, the programmer can designate that the new class should inherit the members of an existing class.
 This existing class is called the base class, and the new class is referred to as the derived class.

+The derived classes inherit the properties of the base classes.
+So rather than create completely new classes from scratch, we can take advantage of inheritance and reduce software development complexity

+Each derived class, in turn, can become a base class for a future derived class.
+Inheritance can be either single inheritance or multiple inheritance.
+In single inheritance, the derived class is derived from a single base class; in multiple inheritance, the derived class is derived from more than one base class.

 The idea of inheritance implements the is a relationship.
 For example, mammal IS-A animal, dog IS-A mammal hence dog IS-A animal as well and so on.